gramaziokohler/clamp_electronics/README.md

 This controller receives command from Serial Tx Rx pins.

+Two load cell can be connected via two HX711 Analog-to_Digital Module.

+The design supports two DC motors with *single* channel encoder.
+The shaft rotation direction is inferred from the direction of programmed movement.
+(This design is later proved to be imprecise)

 ### [02_RadioPIDController](02_RadioPIDController/02_RadioPIDController.md)

 This controller interfaces the CC1101 radio directly via Hardware SPI on Arduino Nano.
 It can receive and respond to commands from either USB Serial or from the Radio.